Blake Snell and Dodgers agree to $182 million, 5-year contract, AP source says

 Because he turned down a qualifying offer from San Diego last November, the Giants were not eligible to give Snell another one and won’t receive draft-pick compensation.

 Los Angeles expects All-Star right-hander Tyler Glasnow and three-time Cy Young Award winner Clayton Kershaw back in the rotation next year.
-Other starting candidates if healthy include right-handers Dustin May and Tony Gonsolin.
+Other starting candidates if healthy include right-handers Dustin May, Tony Gonsolin and Bobby Miller.

 Ohtani is coming off right elbow surgery in September 2023 and left shoulder surgery on Nov.
 5.